AoBBA ADJUDICATOR MEMBERSHIP

 Your application should be completed with as much detail as possible (please do not send a CV).
 Your application will be reviewed by the Executive Committee and a decision made based on the information supplied and the relevant experience of the candidate.
 You should be able to demonstrate expertise in the areas of performance, conducting and musical knowledge and already have some adjudication experience (but understand that this may be limited).

-New members are included on the website immediately following their acceptance as a full member, and AoBBA adjudicator’s biographies and photographs are also published on the AoBBA website.
+New members are sent website password information following receipt of member’s fees when AoBBA adjudicator’s biographies and photographs can be uploaded to the AoBBA website.
 If you are invited to become a ‘trainee’ member you will be asked to undergo a mentoring period of two years prior to becoming a full member.

 Adjudicators are required to pay an annual subscription to remain as an adjudicator member of AoBBA.
 The subscription is requested at the end of the year for the following January to December period.

 Over 90% of Brass Band competitions are organized by volunteers who spend the year finding the funds to hold their events and engage professional adjudicators.
 Many save hard to bring adjudicators from a distance – someone that their performers would never meet in any other way.